phytec/doc-bsp-yocto/source/yocto/head.rst

 -  integrate software projects into your build setup
 -  build software and deploy software modifications to your target

 Here we will use *devtool* to patch the kernel.
-We use *linux-ti* as an example for the AM335x TI Kernel.
+We use *linux-mainline* as an example for the AM335x Kernel.
 The first command we use is *devtool modify - x
 <recipe> <directory>*::

-   host$ devtool modify -x linux-ti linux-ti
+   host$ devtool modify -x linux-mainline linux-mainline

 *Devtool* will create a layer in *build/workspace* where you can see all modifications done by *devtool* .
 It will extract the sources corresponding to